August 23, 2020

-A little bit tangy, wonderfully rich, perfectly refreshing, and delicious both hot or iced – lemon black tea is a great choice for either garden tea parties or an afternoon summer refreshment.
+A little bit tangy, wonderfully rich, perfectly refreshing, and delicious both hot or iced – lemon black tea is a great choice for either dark winter mornings or summer garden tea parties.

 What is lemon black tea?